-- - Bank Rate Policy: Bank rate or rediscount rate is the rate fixed by the central bank at which it rediscounts the first class bills of exchange and government securities held by the commercial banks.
-Open Market Operation: Open market operations are another quantitative method of credit control.
-There are two types of open market operations: 8 outright and repo.
+- - Bank Rate Policy: Bank rate or rediscount rate is the rate fixed by the central bank at which it rediscounts the first class bills of exchange and government securities held by the commercial banks. are another quantitative method of credit control There are two types of open market operations: 8 outright and repo.
 Outright open market Ũ operations are permanent in nature: when the 4 central bank buys these securities (thus injecting money into the system), it is without any promise to sell them later.
 Similarly, when the central bank sells these securities (thus withdrawing money from the system), it is without any promise to buy them later.
 As a result, the injection/absorption of the money is of permanent nature.
 III.
 VARIYING RESERVE RATIO: Every commercial bank is required by law to maintain a minimum percentage of its deposits with the central bank.
-It may be either a percentage of its time and demand deposits separately or of total deposits.
-During the inflation time RBI increases Reserve Ratio and during deflation time RBI Reserve Ratio and during deflation time RBI decreases reserve ratios.
-IV margin requirements 1 1
+It may be either a percentage of its time and demand deposits separately or of total Records Retio and during deflection time RBI increases decreases reserve ratios IV margin requirements 1 1